Everything You Need to Know About Marvel's Multiverse Saga, Including Phase 5 and Phase 6 - E! Online

 Guardians of the Galaxy, Vol. 3

 The Guardians will save the galaxy one last time in their third and final film which drops on May 5, 2023.
-Cast members Chris Pratt, Karen Gillan, and Pom Klementieff all found themselves getting emotional after watching the trailer at the presentation, which revealed that Gamora is now the head of the Ravagers and can't remember her time as a member of the beloved ragtag space team.
-It also featured the first glimpse of Will Poulter as Adam Warlock.
+Cast members Chris Pratt, Karen Gillan, and Pom Klementieff all found themselves getting emotional after watching the trailer at the presentation, which shared that Gamora can't remember her time as a member of the beloved ragtag space team.

-At the panel, it was also confirmed that Maria Bakalova will star as Cosmo the Space Dog.
+At the panel, it was also confirmed that Maria Bakalova will star as Cosmo the Space Dog and Will Poulter as Adam Warlock.
 The cast was later joined onstage Chukwudi Iwuji, who will play the High Evolutionary, dressed in full costume.

 "I'm pleased to be here as I gaze out to this crowd I am reminded of my soul purpose in the universe: to take an involved, disgusting lowlife scum such as yourselves," he remarked to the crowd.
 "I can't wait to dissect all of you!"